Saint George's Day in England: Tudor period

-St George rose to the position of the primary patron saint of England during the English Reformation, with the revised prayer book of 1552.
-At this time, all religious flags were abolished, including all saints' banners except for his.
+The position of St George as patron saint of England was respected during the English Reformation, when all other religious flags were abolished, including all saints' banners, except for his.

 The first recorded use of St. George's Cross as an English maritime flag, in conjunction with royal banners, dates to 1545.
 In 1606 it was combined with the Scottish St. Andrew's Cross to form the Union Jack.

 In his play Henry V, William Shakespeare has the title character utter a now-famous invocation of the Saint at Harfleur prior to the battle of Agincourt (1415): "Follow your spirit, and upon this charge Cry 'God for Harry, England, and Saint George!'"
 At Agincourt many believed they saw Saint George fighting on the English side.

 The Cross of St. George was flown in 1497 by John Cabot on his voyage to discover Newfoundland and later by Sir Francis Drake and Sir Walter Raleigh.
 In 1620 it was the flag that was flown on the foremast of the Mayflower (with the early Union Flag combining St. George's Cross of England with St. Andrew's Saltire of Scotland on the mainmast) when the Pilgrim Fathers arrived in Plymouth, Massachusetts.